kcjengr/qtpyvcp/README.md

 [irc-badge]: https://img.shields.io/badge/Chat%20on%20IRC-%23hazzy-green.svg

-# QtPyVCP: A VCP toolkit for LinuxCNC

-QtPyVCP is a Virtual Control Panel toolkit for LinuxCNC based on PyQt5 and coded in Python.
-It leverages QtDesigner and it's custom widget support to make develop of no-code custom VCPs easy and advanced VCPs possible.
+# QtPyVCP - QtPy Virtual Control Panel

+QtPyVCP is a Qt and Python based framework for building virtual control panels for the LinuxCNC machine control.

+The goal is to provide a no-code, drag-and-drop system for making simple VCPs, as well as a straightforward, flexible and extensible framework to aid in building complex VCPs.

 ## Installation and Usage